01. The Forcing of Wrath

 Obadiah flew along the path, his sandals slapping dirt and his elbow gouging Ahab’s ribs.

+As Obadiah led Ahab into the stable, he tipped his head back and breathed in horse and hay.
 A soft huh-huh-huh-huh greeted him, and smooth noses bobbed over stall doors.

 Obadiah laughed.
 “From Akko?
 That’s the one I want.”